BilalTalha/SIP-17/README.md

 </ul>

-To use the dataset, please download it from https://dafd.com and structure your data in the above format.
+To use the dataset, please download the <a href="https://dafd.com/">dataset</a>.

 ## wandb login
-nstall and login to wandb:
+install and login to wandb:

 <code>pip install wandb</code>